 Finally, the intensive residency experience is probably unlike anything found in a traditional MFA program.
 During intensive residencies, students in low-residence MFA programs live and breathe literature 12 hours per day.
 Students take classes in the morning, attend craft seminars in the afternoon, readings at night, meet with visiting writers and editors, participate in individual conferences, attend thesis defense sessions, publishing seminars and share together two meals a day.
 Intensive residencies tend to recharge creative energies for all writers associated with the program, faculty and students alike.

-The Ashland MFA Program is distinct from any other MFA program in the country in that it offers degree tracks in two genres only—poetry and creative nonfiction.
-Though poetry students study in workshops exclusively with other poetry students, and creative nonfiction students with other nonfiction writers, the influence of both genres is always present in the program.
+The Ashland MFA Program is offers three genres - poetry, creative nonfiction, and fiction.
+Though poetry students study in workshops exclusively with other poetry students, creative nonfiction students with other nonfiction writers, and fiction writers with other fiction writers, the influence of the three genres are always present in the program.
 During summer residencies, following morning workshops segregated by genre, all students and faculty attend afternoon craft seminars and evening readings.
-All craft seminars and many readings are designed to celebrate both genres, and often bring the two into dialogue with one another.
+All craft seminars and many readings are designed to celebrate the three genres, and often bring the three into dialogue with one another.
 What, for example, we have asked in past craft seminars, does it mean to write through an orientation to the idea of truth?
 What is the necessary role of the imagination for an author who realizes that any representation of truth in language necessarily falls short of the entire range of emotions, ideas and sensory experiences present in even the most ordinary moment?
-What is the role, for poets and nonfiction writers, of facts, research and the accuracy of detail in interacting with the imagination to craft language into an embodiment of the radically real?
-The Ashland MFA Program also offers a cross-genre option, for students who are active in both genres.
-The exclusive two-genre focus—and the emphasis on what poets can learn from CNF writers and what CNF writers can learn from poets—distinguishes the Ashland MFA Program from all other low-residency and traditional MFA programs.
+What is the role, for poets and nonfiction and fiction writers, of facts, research, and the accuracy of detail in interacting with the imagination to craft language into an embodiment of the radically real?
+The Ashland MFA Program also offers a cross-genre option, for students who are in two genres.
+The exclusive two-genre focus—and the emphasis on what poets can learn from nonfiction or fiction writers and what nonfictin or fiction writers can learn from poets—distinguishes the Ashland MFA Program from all other low-residency and traditional MFA programs.

 The Ashland MFA Program is also one of the few low-residency programs to work on the single annual residency model.
 There are three 14-day intensive residencies during the process of completing the two-year degree—one gateway residency, one mid-program residency (after the first year) and one exit (post-thesis) residency.
 Again, this format accommodates very well for students with regular work lives.
 Our students can devote each year a single two-week leave from work (or vacation time) to the single, annual Ashland MFA summer residency.
 This residency format also creates more of a full-immersion experience, as it is longer than the 10-day residencies typically found in other low-residency MFA programs.
 In the Ashland Program, students sustain for a full two weeks a non-stop focus on their own writing and on the writing of others.
 (We keep a 12-hour daily schedule on residency weekdays and a half-day schedule on weekends).